intellivoid/Kanri/README.md

 ## Branch purposes

-HarukaPyro will have multiple branches for different purposes, these are the main branches you should understand before contributing to this project.
+Kanri will have multiple branches for different purposes, these are the main branches you should understand before contributing to this project.

- - `production` This is the production branch that the server will listen to and will use to deploy HarukaPyro in production.
+ - `production` This is the production branch that the server will listen to and will use to deploy Kanri in production.
 This is the most stable branch, and it's ready for production. **We do not push experimental or patches to this branch until we can confirm that it's stable for production**